 Policymakers frequently rely on the predictions of scientific models to anticipate the air quality improvement from a policy; yet, researchers infrequently test for differences between ex-ante and ex-post estimates.
 In this setting, only about half of the intended fine particulate matter improvements were realized, and we document evidence consistent with behavioral responses among shippers, other polluters, and individuals that are likely to contribute to deviations from the policy's anticipated impact.
-Our approach may be replicated in other settings with scientific research coefficients to be interpreted in the same way as the natural log but does not require us to determine the best way to handle observations without any reported time spent outdoors (Burbidge et al., 1988).

-employing atmospheric transport model scenarios to improve estimation and policy evaluation.
+Our approach may be replicated in other settings with scientific research employing atmospheric transport model scenarios to improve estimation and policy evaluation.

 Our results provide the first ex-post evaluation of US maritime emissions regulation.
 The US ECA led to meaningful improvements in fine particulate matter, infant health, and mortality as a result of maritime emissions controls.
 Combining CMAQ measurements with our estimated effect - that one unit of predicted fine particulate matter reduction from the ECA led to a 2 percent decline in low birth weight infants - and scaling by population, we calculate that the US ECA led to approximately 1,536 fewer low birth weight infants per year in areas near ship traffic.
-Similarly, we calculate that the policy resulted in a reduction of approximately 290 deaths per year under age one.21 Using the EPA's value of a statistical life, this translates into \$2.76 billion per year.
+Similarly, we calculate that the policy resulted in a reduction of approximately 228 deaths per year under age one.
+Using the EPA's value of a statistical life, this translates into \$2.16 billion per year.
 The total benefits from improved health increase by an additional \$139 million per year when we incorporate the effects of low birth weight on earnings (using estimates from Bharadwaj et al. (2018)) and the census bureau's work-life earnings.
 The benefits to improved infant health alone are almost as large as the estimated cost of the policy, \$3.2 billion in 2020.
-Incorporating additional health benefits from cleaner air, such as fewer emergency room visits and hospitalizations, would likely lead to even higher total benefits.
-Moreover, to the extent that individuals reduced costly avoidance behavior in response to reduced air pollution from the policy, the health benefits alone can be considered a lower bound of the total benefits.
+Incorporating additional health benefits from cleaner air, such as fewer emergency room visits and hospitalizations, would likely